aysobay212/NulliefiedCommands/README.md

 - status (shows the current bot status)
 - botinfo (shows info about the bot)
 - setbirthday (starts the birthday setup)
-- pinglog (shows a char of pings from the last 10 hours)
+- pinglog (shows a chart of pings from the last 10 hours)

 <br />